Tiamtum/Paddlefish-Check/README.md

 # Paddlefish Check
-Checks your inventory for raw paddlefish within Gauntlet/Corrupted Gauntlet.
+Checks your inventory for raw paddlefish within The Gauntlet/Corrupted Gauntlet.